 People love to celebrate holidays and you’ll notice your News Feed is full of festive pictures around most major holidays – even “unofficial” holidays like National Bacon Day!
 This is a great way to showcase your clients/customers and they will likely share the post on their personal feed, giving you even greater exposure to new followers.
-And it shows your business can be fun, too!
+And it shows your remote jobs can be fun, too!

 Comment on current local events

 Show your civic pride and community involvement by highlighting local events.
 These may be events you are attending, participating in, or just want to help promote.
 You are doing the event organizers a big favor by increasing their exposure, which is a win-win for everyone.
 Also, when you are discussing “trending” topics that many others are talking about and seeking out, you will get wider exposure on Facebook, LinkedIn and Twitter.

 Help increase visibility for your business colleagues by sharing their good news, awards, or accomplishments.
 This helps give you exposure in front of their audience and portrays you as a supportive business that cares about the success of others – not just yourself.